EarlyMssElectronicLibrary/spindle/README.markdown

 Where:

-  * SHOOT_LIST is a 4-digit string, right-padded with zeros: '0009'
+  * SHOOT_LIST is zero or one characters followed by a 4-digit string, right- padded with zeros: '0009', 'X0003'

   * SHOT_SEQ is a 6-digit string, right-padded with zeros: '000123'